addisonschultz/loupe-kit/README.md

 Welcome to Loupe 2019, a conference on interactive design and creative coding.

-Here at Framer, we aim to fully bridge the gap between designers and developers, through collaboration and shared design systems.
-This is what we'll be doing today!
+Here at Framer, we're aiming to fully bridge the gap between designers and developers, through collaboration and shared design systems.
+This is what we'll be building today!

 ## Overview